 Want to learn more?
 Check out this behind-the-scenes video of the Williston MRF.

 Want to see for yourself?
 The Chittenden Solid Waste District offers seasonal public tours of the Williston facility (reservations required) and tours for schools and other groups by appointment.
 Tours of the Rutland facility can be arranged for groups.

 After the MRF, every material has a different journey.
 Materials typically go to processing facilities where, for instance, cardboard is pulped and aluminum is smelted and rolled into sheets, before being sold to manufacturers.
 Ground glass can be used in place of natural stone aggregate, as a component in abrasives, in fiberglass insulation, or as an additive to products like paint and concrete.
-Casella Waste Systems, which finds end users for a lot of Vermont's blue-bin recycling, has commited to manage all plastics in the United States.
+Casella Waste Systems, which finds end users for a lot of Vermont's blue-bin recycling, has commited to manage all plastics in North America.
 Vermont’s mixed plastics are recycled into items such as paint buckets.
 Vermont’s recyclers work hard to find good markets for recyclable materials.